approach0/pya0/training-and-inference/README.md

 arqmath3-cocomae-220-hnsw-top1000_run 0.4598 0.1935 0.3192 0.1946 -
 ```

-Alternatively, to build your own index and run search, overwrite variables in `inference.ini`
+Alternatively, if you want to run everything locally and build your own index, follow the steps below.

-back to use local directories:
+Make sure you overwrite variables in `inference.ini` back to use local directories:
 ```
 default_tokenizer = %(root)s/math-tokenizer